- Work +1 213 896 6000

 Within International trade, Sidley Austin LLP is a first tier firm,

-Within Product liability and mass tort defense: consumer products (including tobacco), Sidley Austin LLP is a second tier firm,
+Within Product liability and mass tort defense: consumer products (including tobacco), Sidley Austin LLP is a first tier firm,

 Within Product liability and mass tort defense: pharmaceuticals and medical devices, Sidley Austin LLP is a first tier firm,

 Within Product liability and mass tort defense: toxic tort, Sidley Austin LLP is a second tier firm,

 Within Securities: shareholder litigation, Sidley Austin LLP is a second tier firm,

 Within Supreme Court and appellate, Sidley Austin LLP is a first tier firm,